ramirocrego/my_website/content/teaching/GEE-2/index.md

     Map.addLayer(l8_mosaic_2, {bands: ['B4', 'B3', 'B2'], min: 7000, max: 12800}, 'Landsat8-Mosaic', 1);

-As we develop more complex analysis along the book, we will learn more specifics on the reducer functions.
+As we develop more complex analysis along the tutorial, we will learn more specifics on the reducer functions.
 You can look into the `ee.Reduce` methods that exist in the API.